Statement of Values

-Participants, business partners and especially program leaders and their representatives (board members, working group council officers, advisors) are responsible for ongoing clarification of what constitutes acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Participants, business partners, and especially program leaders and their representatives (board members, working group council officers, advisors) are responsible for ongoing clarification of what constitutes acceptable behavior.
+They are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-This Code of Conduct applies both within project spaces, and also public spaces where an individual is representing XRSI and/or its community.
+This Code of Conduct applies within project spaces and public spaces where an individual represents XRSI and/or its community.
 This includes communication while acting as an official representative of XRSI and/or its community.
-Communication includes channels such as e-mail, Slack, other chat tools, Trello, message boards, post on the official website, media requests (print, radio, TV, etc.) and acting as a representative at an online or offline event.
+Communication includes channels such as e-mail, Slack, other chat tools, Trello, message boards, posts on the official website, media requests (print, radio, TV, etc.), and acting as a representative at an online or offline event.
 Representation of a project may be further defined and clarified by project leaders.

-No code of conduct can address every situation that may arise, however, by following the spirit of this Code, we can maintain our strong reputation and achieve continued success in this space.
-Instances of abusive, harassing or otherwise, unacceptable behavior may be reported by contacting the XRSI team at firstname.lastname@example.org.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The XRSI leadership is obligated to maintain confidentiality with regard to the reporter of an incident.
-Confidentiality is important to us to ensure the accuracy and integrity of an investigation.
+No code of conduct can address every situation that may arise.
+However, by following the spirit of this Code, we can maintain our strong reputation and achieve continued success in this space.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the XRSI team at firstname.lastname@example.org.
+All complaints will be reviewed and investigated, resulting in a response deemed necessary and appropriate to the circumstances.
+The XRSI leadership is obligated to maintain confidentiality concerning the reporter of an incident.
+Confidentiality is important to ensure an investigation’s accuracy and integrity.
 Further details of specific enforcement policies may be posted separately.

-Project leadership who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project’s leadership.
+Project leaders who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other project leadership members.

-XRSI fully understands that not everyone is comfortable with direct dialogue, in which case no one should feel discouraged from reporting anything they experience as unacceptable, offensive, or otherwise disrespectful in any manner.
+XRSI fully understands that not everyone is comfortable with direct dialogue, in which case no one should feel discouraged from reporting anything they experience as unacceptable, offensive, or otherwise disrespectful.

-We are committed to achieving an inclusive environment that is free from unlawful discrimination and harassment.
-This commitment goes beyond simple compliance; we are committed to an environment in which all contributors treat each other with respect and dignity and those in leadership roles are expected to set a positive example.
+We are committed to achieving an inclusive environment free from unlawful discrimination and harassment.
+This commitment goes beyond simple compliance; we are committed to an environment where all contributors treat each other with respect and dignity.
+Those in leadership roles are expected to set a positive example.